-If you have $1 million in savings, you should be able to withdraw 4% of that each year and have enough to last you through your retirement.
+If you have $1 million in savings, you should be able to withdraw 4% of that each year and have enough to last you through retirement.
 That comes to $40,000 a year.
-That may be plenty to live off of for some people, and for others, it may be a stretch.
+That may be enough to make ends meet for some people, and for others, it may be a stretch.

 Play around with the numbers to figure out your savings goal.
 Then, pop some numbers into a retirement calculator to determine the annual amount you should be squirreling away.
 You can also experiment with how early you want to retire and how much you expect from Social Security.

-Remember that you may not need the same amount of money you live off of now by the time you retire.
+Remember that you may not need the same amount of money you are living on now by the time you retire.
 It all depends on what you wish to do when you retire and what expenses you might have then.
 So take a holistic approach to saving and reducing expenses to determine exactly how much you’ll need.

 Consider Opening an IRA

 Once you figure out how much you would like to save each year to meet your retirement goals, think about all the available retirement account options.
 You definitely want to contribute to your 401(k) as much as your employer will match.
 That automatically adds a big chunk of cash to your portfolio without costing you a dime.